The Raison D'être Emerges

 After having been on Macintosh for several years, I bought my first IBM-compatible PC, a Compaq Presario 4716, in 1997.
 Windows 95 finally had enough functionality that I could leave my Mac behind without (too many) regrets.
 By that time, the tide was shifting, and games were no longer simultaneously released for both the PC and Macintosh.
 More often, they weren't released for the Macintosh at all.
 That Compaq had an unusual configuration in that it had the PCI and ISA slots mounted on a daughter card that inserted perpendicularly to the motherboard.
 I took that system apart so often and tinkered with it so much that I wore down the connectors.
 I used to have to slam the daughter card into the motherboard to guarantee a connection.
 My tinkering gathered full force.
 I maxed out the memory to the full 128MB.
 Added a graphics card (in place of the onboard graphics).
 A second disk.
 A bigger first disk.
 A faster CD-ROM drive.
 An I/O card for more ports.
 I went through two or three brands of modems because goodness knows I had to be able to connect at the full 53Kbps.
 (The one that came with it was only 33.6 Kbps.
 Shudder.)
 Ah, the good old days.

 During the time that I was gaming on that wonderful 4716, I was also doing contract software development and had a Compaq Presario 1672 laptop.
-My daughter had taken over an old PowerMacintosh 6100 (then upgraded with the AV Card, more memory, more disk space and a faster CD-ROM drive) as her own, which left my son out in the cold.
-I bought him his first PC - a no-name brand with a K6/II+ 350MHz processor, a PC Chips motherboard and the first AGP graphics card we ever had in the house.
+My daughter had taken over an old PowerMacintosh 6100 (then upgraded with the AV Card, more memory, more disk space, and a faster CD-ROM drive) as her own, which left my son out in the cold.
+I bought him his first PC - a no-name brand with a K6/II+ 350MHz processor, a PC Chips motherboard, and the first AGP graphics card we ever had in the house.
 (I can't recall what the original graphics card was, but eventually, I upgraded it to a Leadtek GeForce 3 Ti200.)
 I got the original PC from a questionable source on eBay that Microsoft eventually sued out of existence for selling Windows 95 software for which they hadn't paid.
-I also bought a laser printer, an HP4000N (which I still have today) with a JetDirect network card.
+I also bought a laser printer, an HP4000N (which I still until about February 2020) with a JetDirect network card.

 Of UT and DSL